-Federal Pell Grant: The Federal Pell Grant is an award only for undergraduates without a prior bachelor's or professional degree.
-Eligibility is primarily based on the Expected Family Contribution (EFC) from your Student Aid Report (SAR), but is also affected by enrollment status.
-The EFC must be 5273 or less.
-The maximum award for the 2011-2012 academic year is $5,500, with a minimum of $555.
-A minimum of 12 credit hours each semester is required to receive full eligibility, with pro-rated awards going to students with less than 12 hours.
+Federal Pell Grant: The Federal Pell Grant is an award for undergraduates only with no prior bachelor’s or professional degree.
+Eligibility is primarily based on the Expected Family Contribution (EFC) but is also affected by enrollment status.
+The EFC must be 5234 or less.
+The maximum award for the 2016-2017academic year is $5816, with a minimum of $590.
+A minimum of 12 credit hours each semester is required to receive full eligibility, with pro-rated awards going to students with less than 12 credits.

 COMA (Commonwealth Grant): COMA is a state-funded grant that provides assistance to undergraduate Virginia residents to a maximum of tuition and fees per academic year.
 A minimum of 6 credit hours is required each semester in order to receive COMA.

 VGAP (Virginia Guaranteed Assistance Program): VGAP awards range from $500 up to tuition, fees and books available to undergraduate Virginia residents who graduated from high school with at least a 2.5 grade point average.
 VGAP also has specific renewal requirements:

 - Completion of a Free Application for Federal Student Aid (FAFSA) and continued demonstration of financial need

 - Continued enrollment in a program leading to a degree

 - Continued domiciliary residency in Virginia